When it’s back to school time for college students, almost every freshman is looking forward to one day in particular…

 Like, if you have a small table you put next to your bed – don’t use it for seating.

-Washing your bedding often will actually make it last longer.
-If you think you are saving money by skipping laundry on bedding – think again.
+Washing your bedding often will make it last longer.
+Think again if you think you are saving money by skipping laundry on bedding.

 If you don’t wash it – it can get stained or start to smell bad, and you may find yourself buying new ones.
 Regular washing will keep them fresh and usable.